berkanumutlu/php-sitemap-generator/README.md

 ~~Sitemap: http://example.com/sitemap/sitemap.xml~~

-Now you can create or update your robots.txt automatically.
+Now, it can create or update your robots.txt automatically.

-## Outputs
+## Sitemap file

 - Example output when generating a sitemap